 - Document templates: Standardized templates are your best friend.
 Stick to them for consistency across the board, and watch how much easier it is for everyone to whip up documents.
 (PS: you can find templates for important project documents in our library for DPM members here.)

 - Backup approval: Allow approvers to delegate their approval authority to designated backups when unavailable.
-This prevents delays in the approval process and ensures continuity in document workflows.
+This prevents delays in the approval process and ensures continuity in your document workflows.

 3 Common Mistakes To Avoid